Spernall: History

 The Domesday Book of 1086 records it as being part of the Land of William Bonvallett, stating Hugh holds 2 hides at Spernall from William.
 Land for 4 ploughs.
 In lordship 1; 4 villagers and 7 smallholders with 3 ploughs.
 A mill at 4s and 7 sticks of eels; meadow, 8 acre; woodland 3 furlongs long and 1 wide.

 Economy

 Whilst mostly agricultural Spernall also contains a large water treatment works on the River Arrow.
 The Purity Brewing Co are located at The Brewery, Upper Spernall Farm, manufacturing their Pure Gold, Pure UBU and Mad Goose ales.
-Also located in Spernall are Sherwoods a company specialising in sport optics, located at Greenhill Farm.

 Notable buildings

 The Church of St Leonard is small stone building consisting of a chancel, rebuilt in 1844 when the church was restored, nave, south porch and a western bell turret containing one bell.
-The church has been closed since 1972, and is now owned by the Ancient Monuments Society and tenanted.
+The church has been closed since 1972, and is now owned by the Friends of Friendless Churches and tenanted.
 The survey of the clergy by the puritans in 1586 described the Rector Humphrey Style thus; "Humfrie Stile 'parson dumbe and unlearned a common alehousehaunter and of suspected life : Value xx markes by the yeare".